specklesystems/speckle-docs/dev/architecture.md

 One such transport is the Speckle Server Transport.
 Another transport is an SQLite Transport.
 Speckle comes with a couple of other transports too: a MongoDB transport, an In-Memory Transport, as well as a Disk Transport.
 Other transports, such as an S3 transport, a MySQL transport could easily be developed.

 The Disk Transport writes and reads your Speckle data from files in a location you specify, while the SQLite Transport does the same, but backed by a SQLite database.
-For example, the latter is used extensively throughout our Connectors as a local cache so as to reduce the dependency on a high-latency transport, namely the one for the Speckle Server.
+For example, the latter is used extensively throughout our connectors as a local cache so as to reduce the dependency on a high-latency transport, namely the one for the Speckle Server.

 Transports offer developers low-level flexibility in developing, essentially, their own custom back-ends to Speckle, or pushing data to other systems that can do different things - even a whole new Speckle Server.